To skip a step, press the shift key while clicking the button.

 Videos & Video Format

 Do not edit the video on your phone.
 This scrambles the location of key information in the video file.
-While I may, at some point, figure out how to unscramble things, the strategy for now is to download the video from the phone without making any edits.
+If you want a short video, take a short video.

 The Video PlayerBack to top